 This funding touches nearly every city and town in America through projects funded and investments made in the state and local justice systems.
-These grants also are a catalyst for collaboration within communities and across states.

 This document was created with the support of Grant No. 2016-DP-BX-K002 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the SMART Office, and the Office for Victims of Crime.
 Points of view or opinions are those of the authors.